Notes on the Geography of Peninsular India: Ajanta

 Did I mention that this is the dry season?

-That's Cave 9, and the door in the wall below it leads to the ticket office for people coming down the canyon wall as we have.
+That's Cave 9, and the door in the wall below it leads to the ticket office for people entering by coming down the canyon wall as we have.
 The stone-block wall here probably dates from the 1930s, when the Nizam of Hyderabad, whose domain included Ajanta, built a vehicular bridge in the same style.
 That bridge is used by the shuttle buses that bring most tourists to the site.
 Back in the 19th century, access was tougher, and the caves themselves were hidden behind rubble and vegetation.

 The pedestrian bridge across the Waghora.

-Here's Cave 16 above its grand entrance, though the elephants have lost their tusks.
-The cave is often described as the prime minister's cave, a reference to Varahadeva, prime ministe for Harisena, ruler of the Vakataka Empire whose leaders in the fifth century sponsored a renewal of temple building at Ajanta.
+Here's Cave 16 above its grand entrance.
+The elephants have lost their tusks.
+The cave is often described as the prime minister's cave, a reference to Varahadeva, prime minister for Harisena, ruler of the Vakataka Empire whose leaders in the fifth century sponsored a renewal of temple building at Ajanta.
 An earlier phase of construction had occurred at about the beginning of the Christian Era and had produced Caves 9, 10, 11, 12, and 15.
 Everything else, from 1 to 29, was produced very quickly in the second, or Vakataka, period.
 After that, nada.
 The almost omniscient and undeniably thorough Walter Spink writes, "after 480, not a single image was ever made again at the site."
 (See Spink's Ajanta: History and Development, Volume V ("Cave by Cave"), p.
 6.)

 Step through the doorway between the elephants, and you bump into this life-sized image of Nagendra, the protective snake deity here functioning as a gatekeeper.
 The figure was carved by order of Varahadeva, who remained in power at least from 462 to 478, a period embracing what Spink considers the entire second phase of construction.
 The Archaeological Survey of India is more expansive in its dating.